Toggle: English / Spanish

 What to Expect at Your Office Visit

-The health care provider will perform a physical examination.
+The provider will perform a physical exam.
 The provider will measure your child's height, weight, and arm and leg lengths.

 To figure out possible causes of your child's short stature, the provider will ask about your child's history.